dnviti/web-app-CAA/docs/deployment/github-pages.md

 ---

-Your documentation is now automatically deployed to GitHub Pages!
-Every time you update the documentation and push to the main branch, it will be automatically rebuilt and deployed.
+Your documentation is automatically deployed to GitHub Pages!
+Each time you update the documentation and push to the main branch, it will be automatically rebuilt and deployed.

 The documentation will be available at: `https://dnviti.github.io/web-app-CAA`